dodevops/js-hierarchy/README.md

 and walk the tree from one node to the upper, lower or sibling nodes.

 The "walk" method of a node will just do that and call a user defined function on each node it encounters.
-Please note, that this will not include the original node, the walk method was called from.
+Please note, that only the directions traversing the tree vertically (Down, Up, and RootDown) will call the action on the original node.

 ```javascript
 rootNode = new SimpleNode({'name': 'root'});